2001 Green Bay Packers season

-The Packers returned to the postseason after two years of missing the playoffs in the 1999 and 2000 seasons.
+The Packers returned to the postseason for the first time since 1998 after two years of missing the playoffs in the 1999 and 2000 seasons.
 They finished with a 12–4 record.
-After easily defeating the San Francisco 49ers in the wild card round, Green Bay's season ended with a loss to the 14–2 St. Louis Rams in the NFC divisional playoff game, in which quarterback Brett Favre threw a career high six interceptions.
+In the Wild Card Round the Packers easily beat the San Francisco 49ers 25–15.
+But Green Bay's season ended with a 45–17 loss to the St. Louis Rams in the NFC divisional playoff game.
+That game saw quarterback Brett Favre threw a career high six interceptions.

-This remains the last season in which the Packers defeated the 49ers in the playoffs as the Packers went on to lose 4 straight playoff games to them.
+This remains the last season in which the Packers defeated the 49ers in the playoffs as the Packers went on to lose 5 straight playoff games to them.